 Core Concepts – Elbow or Wrist Pain Relief Specialists

 Thus when one part of the body starts hurting, there is a possibility that the pain could be attributed to an injury at another part of the body.
 One simple movement such as taking a drink of water from a cup involves your shoulder, elbow and wrist.
 For instance, if your shoulder is injured, it could result in elbow or wrist pain.
 Elbow or wrist pain occurs because you are unable to move your arm normally due to your injured shoulder.
-This could result in additional pressure on the elbow or wrist, causing strain or pain.
-Or vice-versa.
+This could result in additional pressure and would cause sores, sprain, strain or pain on the elbow or wrist.

 Likewise, pain is a symptom and you can temporarily relieve the pain through pain medication and hot compresses.
-Without consulting a physiotherapist, you will not be able to find out the root cause of your pain.
+Without consulting a professional physiotherapist, you will not be able to find out the root cause of your pain.
 If your body cannot adequately heal, it often leads to chronic issues and long-term problems later on.
-Other times it doesn’t heal right like a broken bone not set properly.
+Other times it doesn’t heal right like a broken bone not set properly or any Elbow or Wrist Pain conditions.
 Your physiotherapist can help you do that.

 Our first step is determining the root cause of the problem by digging deeper into the symptoms layer by layer.
 After determining the root cause, we resolve the multiple layers of pain you feel.
 Instead of just simply temporarily relieving your pain symptoms, we also aim to fix the underlying cause.
-After, we ensure that your pain doesn’t return by making sure your body is stronger and more functional.
+After, our team of physiotherapist ensure that your pain doesn’t return by making sure your body is stronger and more functional.

 Frequently Asked Questions Regarding Elbow or Wrist

 What can I do to prevent wrist pain?